2.17. Provisions and contingencies

 iii.
 Scope and nature of risk identification, risk measurement, and risk monitoring: The derivative policy as approved by the Board identify risk associated with interest rate derivatives transactions and sets appropriate market risk limits such as stress testing and value-at-risk limits.
 Financial risks of the derivative portfolio are measured and monitored on periodic basis.

-F) Risk exposure in Forward Rate Agreement
+F) Risk exposure in Interest Rate Derivatives

-A hedge is deemed effective, if it has a high statistical correlation between the change in value of the hedged item and the hedging instrument (FRA).
+A hedge is deemed effective, if it has a high statistical correlation between the change in value of the hedged item and the hedging instrument.
 Gains or losses arising from hedge ineffectiveness, if any, are recognized in the Revenue Account.
 The tenor of the hedging instrument may be less than or equal to the tenor of underlying hedged transaction.

 The exposure limit has been calculated on the basis of Credit Equivalent Amount using the Current Exposure Method (CEM) as detailed below: